• Skip to main content

 Serving suggestions

-• serve with melted butter and salt and pepper if desired
+• serve with melted butter, lemon wedges, cocktail sauce, hot sauce, and/or salt and pepper if desired

 • add a toasted baguette or cornbread/muffins to make the meal even more filling